ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 * Green - .NET assemblies
 * Gray - Native Linux libraries

 This is a pretty good place to be.
-The vast majority of code is shared between Windows and Linux.
-The application runs as a Linux process, integrates well with desktop environments, and has access to the file system and many OS services.
-Calling native code needs special work and not have a debugger can make finding and fixing issues a challenge.
+The vast majority of code is shared between Windows and Linux, the application runs as a Linux process, integrates well with desktop environments, and has access to the file system and many OS services.
+However, this model does have challenges as calling native code requires special work and not having a debugger can make finding and fixing issues difficult.

 It would be great to be able to switch to .NET Core for Linux, keep using WPF, and have WPF applications continue to work for the most part.
 Then the applications would have a boxology like this